josh7891/sherlock/README.md

   --no-color            Don't color terminal output --browse, -b          Browse to all results on default browser.
   --local, -l           Force the use of the local data.json file.
+  --randomize, -r       Produces permutations of the provided username with different number and special character combinations.
+Significantly increases runtime.
 ```

 To search for only one user: